ThyBretin/PracticleGraph/Project_Summary_End_User.md

 ### Feature-Based Approach
 Ideal for large applications with distinct feature modules:
 ```
-createParticule("FeatureName")  # Create a graph for a specific feature
+createParticle("FeatureName")  # Create a graph for a specific feature
 loadGraph("FeatureName")        # Load just what you need for current work
 ```

 ### Whole-Codebase Approach
 Perfect for giving AI complete context about your application:
 ```
-createParticule("codebase")     # Create a comprehensive graph of your entire codebase
+createParticle("codebase")     # Create a comprehensive graph of your entire codebase
 loadGraph("codebase")           # Load complete application context in one command
 ```

 ## Real-World Impact

-Particule-Graph was born from a real struggle: wanting to build a complex app (GetReal) as a non-developer working solely with AI.
+Particle-Graph was born from a real struggle: wanting to build a complex app (GetReal) as a non-developer working solely with AI.
 It addresses the fundamental challenge that even today's advanced AI needs structured context to be truly effective:

 - **For Solo Creators**: Build complex applications without hiring a development team.
 - **For Non-Developers**: Focus on your vision instead of explaining technical details to AI.
 - **For Small Teams**: Maintain consistent knowledge even as team members come and go.

-With Particule-Graph, you're no longer limited by AI's context window or your own technical expertise—you can finally build the application you've envisioned without getting lost in code.
+With Particle-Graph, you're no longer limited by AI's context window or your own technical expertise—you can finally build the application you've envisioned without getting lost in code.